 Instructions

-- Combine all the Marinade ingredients under in a medium-sized bowl.
-Add the pork and mix well.
-Marinate for 10 to 15 minutes.
-Prepare the other ingredients while the pork marinates.
+- Combine the pork with all the marinade ingredients in a medium-sized bowl.
+Mix well.
+Marinate for 15 minutes while preparing the rest of the ingredients.

-- Mix all the Sauce ingredients in a small bowl.
+- Mix all the sauce ingredients together in a small bowl.

-- Heat 1 tablespoon oil in a large non-stick skillet over medium high heat until hot.
-Spread the pork with minimal overlapping.
-Cook for 45 seconds to 1 minute, until the bottom turns golden.
-Flip to cook the other side for 30 seconds.
+- Heat 1 tablespoon of oil in a wok or large non-stick skillet over high heat until smoking.
+Spread the pork with minimal overlap, cooking in two batches if needed.
+Let cook for 1 minute without moving, until the bottom turns golden.
+Flip to cook the other side for 30 seconds, until just cooked through.
 Transfer the pork to a large plate.

-- Add the remaining 1 tablespoon oil, ginger, and garlic.
+- Add the remaining 1 tablespoon oil and garlic.
 Stir fry until fragrant, 20 seconds or so.
 Add the onion and the bell pepper.
 Cook and stir until starting to turn tender, 1 to 2 minutes.

 Notes